 This look from Kendi of Kendi Everyday mixes a few different brown tones and textures to balance out a black and brown outfit.
-The tan in the boots, the cream bag and sweatshirt that mixes browns and blacks pulls it all together.
+The tan in the boots, the cream bag and the sweatshirt that mixes browns and blacks pull it all together.

 Anchor Pieces & Mixing Tones